-Who and what we chose to love comes in many forms.
-This series is the latest incarnation of my work that explores different aspects of artifice and our impulses to create illusionary objects and situations that fulfill various emotional, spiritual, and psychological needs.
+Who and what we fall in love with comes in many forms.
+This series is the latest incarnation of my work that explores different aspects of artifice and our impulses to create illusionary objects and situations that fulfill various emotional, spiritual, psychological and therapeutic needs.

 Babies create strong emotions for the bearer, holder, and observer.
-I have discovered this holds true even when it is known the baby is not real.
-For several years I have been photographing the reborn community, a subculture of women who create, adopt and love dolls that look as close as possible to real babies.
+This holds true even when it is known the baby is not real.
+For several years I have been photographing a subculture of women who create, adopt and love dolls that look as close as possible to real babies.
 The dolls appear and feel in ones arms to be living infants.
 They create strong and palpable emotional reactions and provoke the biological instinct to nurture and the entire spectrum of human behavior.
 I call this work preTenders as one “pretends” that these dolls are real, one “tends” to the babies and there are “tender” feelings involved.

 For several years I have been attending their conventions and events such as baby showers, teas, and baby beauty contests.
 At the conventions one can adopt babies, purchase baby clothes and accessories, and attend the various social gatherings that focuses on sharing and admiring each mother’s babies.

-The most recent part of this series as I have gotten to know individuals, I have turned my focus to intimate portraits.
-I am now photographing two different kind of portraiture.
-The first, I am photographing the babies with their families in their homes and at the artists studios where they are created.
-The final part of this series I am photographing the families with their real and not real children in a style reminiscent of a studio visit that a family would seek for a traditional portrait.
+As I have gotten to know individuals, I turned my focus to intimate portraits.
+I photographed the babies with their families in their homes and at the artists studios where they are created.
+I also photographed the families with their real and not real children in a style reminiscent of a studio visit that a family would seek for a traditional portrait.